MogahidGaffar/laravel-repository-pattern/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can instruct your audience on installing and setting up your app

  1. Clone the repo
    ```sh